avalanche-games/avalanche/README.md

 ## Play a Game

 ### On Windows
-To run the game you do not need anything, it already comes with your game.
+Nothing is required to play the game on Windows, since all the libraries will be static linked.

 ### On Linux
 Add Gtk3, Glib, libgee\* and SDL2\*\* to the package dependency list.
-\* We're not using libgee (for now). \*\* SDL2 will be included statically(On Linux) because SDL2 has no packages.
+\* We're not using libgee (for now). \*\* Before the stable SDL2 release, it will be included static linked(On Linux) because not every distro has unstable pacakges.

 ## Building the Editor